 Stacked Switch vs Chassis Switch: How to Choose?

 According to the above introduction, you may have worked out some pros and cons of each solution at the core.
 Except for the occupation of more rack space for chassis network switch, does it prevail over stacked network switch in other aspects?

 In switch network environments where a combination of different port speeds and media types are required, such as a mix of fiber switch or 10gbe switch, stacked switches make it possible to achieve flexibility without needing independent switches or chassis switches.
 We can increase ports by purchasing another stack switch and adding it to the stack.
 On the other hand, the number of network ports supported by the chassis switch can be increased just by adding additional line cards in empty slots.
 Therefore, the chassis system can be scaled easily as well.

 Chassis switch normally tends to be more expensive than stacked switch since it contains line cards and lots of modules, such as power supplies, fan trays and blades that go into it.
 However, chassis switch often supports more queues and thresholds per port.
 When new features come out, upgrading those supervisor modules are less expensive than upgrading all your ports on the stack.

 Since chassis-based network switch generally features a high speed backplane module, more often than not, it is possible to attain line-rate L2 and L3 switching on all ports of the entire chassis, making for a non-blocking configuration for all ports.
 Nevertheless, it is difficult to realize such non-blocking configurations in individual switches that are stacked together.

 - Unified Management

-In this article we explore stacked and chassis network switch solutions at the core and offer some information to help you to make a decision on choosing the best Ethernet switch solution for setting up or upgrading your network.
-You can choose based on your real need.
-For stack switch or other gigabit switch, 10gb switch, FS is a good choice.
+In this article, we explore stacked and chassis network switch solutions at the core and offer some information to help you to make a decision on choosing the best Ethernet switch solution for setting up or upgrading your network.
+You can choose based on your real needs.
+For stack switch or other gigabit switches, 10gb switch, FS is a good choice.